 Table of Contents

 How to Make Pumpkin Pie Spice

-While we love cinnamon, we aren’t as fond of nutmeg so I toned down the nutmeg flavor in my pumpkin pie spice.
-If you love the flavor of nutmeg, feel free to increase the ratio in this recipe.
-For those that love it, I recommend increasing up to 1/2 tablespoon for the amount of cinnamon included.
+While we love cinnamon, we like nutmeg, so I toned down the nutmeg flavor in my recipe.
+If you absolutely love the flavor of nutmeg, feel free to increase the ratio in this recipe.
+If you decide to increase the nutmeg to meet your taste, I recommend increasing it up to 1/2 tablespoon for the amount of cinnamon given in the recipe.

 Here’s my Pumpkin Pie Spice Recipe.
 I hope you enjoy using it as much as I do!